standardese/standardese/README.md

 `LIBCLANG_LIBRARY` to the library binary and `LIBCLANG_SYSTEM_INCLUDE_DIR` where the system include files are located, under a normal installation it is `/lib/clang/<version>/include`.

-The tool requires Boost.ProgramOptions and Boost.Filesystem, only tested with 1.60.
+The library requires Boost.Wave and the tool requires Boost.ProgramOptions and Boost.Filesystem, only tested with 1.60.

 Once build simply run `./standardese --help` for usage.